-Tomato plants need nutrients at differing amounts at various stages of growth.
-After receiving soil test results and before planting tomatoes, work a general fertilizer into the soil.
+To ensure proper tomato plant nutrition, you will need to add nutrients at differing amounts at various stages of growth.
+After receiving soil test results, checking your soil’s pH level, and before planting tomatoes, work a general fertilizer into the soil.
 NPK ratios of 5-10-10 or 8-16-16 are good to start.
 The soil test results will tell you if you are seriously lacking one nutrient or another.

 Once the plant begins growing, different ratios of nutrients promote best growth.
-Once the plant starts flowering, it needs a higher ratio of potassium.
+For example, once the plant starts flowering, it needs a higher ratio of potassium.

 Compost for High Fruit Yield

-Great organic matters are already composted, or broken down.
+Great organic matters are already composted.
 As wood chips, leaves and other compost breaks down, it uses nitrogen.
 It is important to add composted organic matter rather than fresh, as fresh matter will remove essential nutrients from the soil.
 If fresh organic matter is all that is available, be sure to add nitrogen along with the organic matter.

-For more detailed information on soil health and how to manage nutrition properly (including diagnosing nutrient deficiencies), consult our Chapter 9 in How to Grow Tasty Juicy Tomatoes.
+Soil composition, structure, pH, and nutrient availability all contribute to proper tomato plant nutrition, health, and yield.
+For more detailed information on soil health and how to manage nutrition properly (including diagnosing nutrient deficiencies), have a read of Chapter 9 in How to Grow Tasty Juicy Tomatoes.